Affordable Housing Trust Fund

 The 2024 Request for Proposals (RFP) for Affordable Housing Trust Funds is now open.
 To support the creation of local innovative housing projects that are affordable to people with lower and moderate incomes the City of Eugene is seeking proposals for use of $1 million in Affordable Housing Trust Funds (AHTF).
 Information and links to application are available on the RFP website

 UPDATE: Due to the impacts of the January ice storm, the deadline for the Affordable Housing Trust Fund Request for Proposals (RFP) has been extended to March 11, 2024.

-In May of 2019, the Eugene City Council passed Ordinance No. 20609 establishing the tax in Eugene.
-An information sheet about Eugene's construction excise tax is available.
-The tax will create a dedicated source of funding for affordable housing, called the Affordable Housing Trust Fund.
-This fund will pay for projects and programs that increase availability and access to owner- and renter-occupied housing that is affordable to lower income community members.
+The Affordable Housing Trust Fund provides critical funding for local housing and is one part of a larger effort to help address the housing challenge in Eugene.
+In 2019, the Eugene City Council passed Ordinance No. 20609 establishing a construction excise tax (CET) in Eugene.
+(An information sheet about Eugene's construction excise tax is available.)
+The tax creates a dedicated source of funding for affordable housing in Eugene, called the Affordable Housing Trust Fund.

 To learn more about affordable housing and non-profit partners in Eugene, please visit the Looking for an Affordable Home webpage.